 If you’re just joining this series now, be sure to check out the last 4 posts in the parenting series.

 Hurt, Anger, and Fear.
-Feeling these emotions isn’t the problem.
-And if they hit you because of life stressors or pressure, then by all means, let your kids see you show them– within careful limits and in healthy ways.
-The problems come when we show hurt, anger, or fear in reaction to our teens’ behaviors.
+Feeling these emotions isn't the problem.
+And if they hit you because of life stressors or pressure, then by all means, let your kids see you show them-- within careful limits and in healthy ways.
+The problems come when we show hurt, anger, or fear in reaction to our teens' behaviors.
 That will do more damage than you realize.

 Kids are constantly watching for your responses.

-Many defiant kids are already convinced that they are the “black sheep,” the “evil kid,” the “screw-up,” etc., especially if they have been frequently & recently called out for their behaviors.
-So when we show them hurt, anger, & fear in reaction to what they say or do, it’s like we reinforce these bad behaviors and convince them that they truly are “the bad kid.”
-But we don’t really MEAN to send that message–what we want them to know is that the BEHAVIOR is the problem.
+Many defiant kids are already convinced that they are the "black sheep," the "evil kid," the "screw-up," etc., especially if they have been frequently & recently called out for their behaviors.
+So when we show them hurt, anger, & fear in reaction to what they say or do, it's like we reinforce these bad behaviors and convince them that they truly are "the bad kid."
+But we don't really MEAN to send that message--what we want them to know is that the BEHAVIOR is the problem.
+In addition, when we show kids anger or fear, we are essentially giving them the remote control in the situation because now they know they can push our buttons.
+Remember--whoever is least emotionally fired-up in an agreement always holds the most power.What all this means is...

 Teens already feel somewhat anxious and insecure because they are trying to figure themselves out and find their identity.
 They don’t know that and they rarely express that, but it’s true.
 So gaining control over you, even if it means getting you ANGRY and then getting themselves in trouble, will (ironically) be somewhat comforting to them.
 Why?
 Because then they know what to expect and how to predict what will happen next.
 This gives them a sense of life being “under control.”
 For a lot of teens, even punishment is better than having to wonder anxiously about things.